BlackbitDigitalCommerce/pimcore-data-director/README.md

 * **importing data to Pimcore elements**
 * **checking and changing data when data objects get saved -> more transparency compared to overriding Pimcore model classes' `save()` method or creating event handlers**
-* **exporting data in whatever format you want and whereever the export documents shall be sent to**
+* **exporting data in whatever format you want and wherever the export documents shall be sent to**

 Initial effort is only necessary once, compared to when you have multiple bundles for all the different requirements which the Data Director is able to fulfill.

+## How to get the plugin

+You can buy this plugin in the [Blackbit Shop](https://shop.blackbit.de/de/pimcore-modul-bb-import) or write an email to [info@blackbit.de](mailto:info@blackbit.de).

 * * *